cyruswebb/Webb-Podcast-Moves/index.md

 ## The Essay: Structure
 * Each and every week, throughout this portion of the podcast, only the voice of the celebrity reader is heard.
 This portion of the podcast is structured very similarly to an audiobook in that only the recorded voice of Dakota Fanning is heard.
 * Sound effects are added in, but Dakota is basically just dramatically re-reading Natalie Lindeman’s essay.
-The essay itself is very narrative in nature and the extremely structured.
+The essay itself is very narrative in nature and extremely structured.

 ## The Post-script
-* After a two-minute ad break, the podcast continues with Meghna Chakrabarti discussing the essay with the author of the essay, Natalie Lindeman, and the editor of the *Modern Love column, Dan Jones.
+* After a two-minute ad break, the podcast continues with Meghna Chakrabarti discussing the essay with the author of the essay, Natalie Lindeman, and the editor of the *Modern Love* column, Dan Jones.
 The conversation goes into greater detail about the events leading up to the Natalie’s essay, what Natalie was trying to capture in writing the essay, and what has happened since her essay was published.
 * This portion of the podcast is very conversational and seems like a lighthearted interview between Dan Jones, Meghna, and Natalie.
 There is clearly some structure in the questions being asked of the author, as they typically reflect the events being described in the essay, but this section of the essay remains very conversational and not all that structured.
 In this instance Natalie goes into greater detail about her fall, what she was trying to capture with her essay, and what happened between her and Wilder after the essay was published.

 ## Sound Effects